allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 - Cloud Tasks
 - Cloud Pub/Sub

+Despite it's simplicity there are some nuances to consider when using the Google Cloud Tasks service.
+Cloud Tasks is designed for asynchronous work and does not provide strong guarantees around the timing of task delivery, making it unsuitable for interactive applications where a user is waiting for the result.
+Some typical use cases for Cloud Tasks include delegating potentially slow background operations like database updates to a worker, helping smooth traffic spikes by removing non-user-facing tasks from the main user flow, and scheduling API calls for system integration.

 ## How does it differ from Pub/Sub?

 Overall, Cloud Tasks is better suited for situations where publishers require more control over the execution of tasks (publishers can specify an endpoint where each message is delivered), while Pub/Sub is designed for scenarios where publishers need to decouple themselves from subscribers and allow for implicit invocation of tasks.